DeveloperMetrics/deployment-frequency/README.md

 - Then translate this result to friendly n days/weeks/months.
 - As the cost is relatively low (1 Rest API call to GitHub), a result is typically returned in 5-10s.

+## Current Limitations
+- Only looks at the last 100 workflows.
+If deployments to the target branch is low, this will skew the result
+- The elite rating can be manipulated, as it looks for 30 deployments within a month to be hit.
+A true elite rating would be spread throughout the month.

 ## Open questions
 - what do to there are multiple workflows?